go-delve/delve/Documentation/api/dap/README.md

 ## Versions

 The initial DAP support was released in [v1.6.1](https://github.com/go-delve/delve/releases/tag/v1.6.1) with many additional improvements in subsequent versions.
 The [remote attach](https://github.com/go-delve/delve/issues/2328) support was added in [v1.7.3](https://github.com/go-delve/delve/releases/tag/v1.7.3).
+The [restart request](https://microsoft.github.io/debug-adapter-protocol/specification#Requests_Restart) support was added in [v1.25.1](https://github.com/go-delve/delve/releases/tag/v1.25.1).

 The DAP API changes are backward-compatible as all new features are opt-in only.
 To update to a new [DAP version](https://microsoft.github.io/debug-adapter-protocol/changelog) and import a new DAP feature into delve, one must first update the [go-dap](https://github.com/google/go-dap) dependency.